An Easy Guide to the CONCATENATE Google Sheets Function

 CONCAT does not have similar functionality.
 We’ll cover this in more detail in the examples.

-The Basics: How to Use Concatenate in Google Sheets
+The Basics: How to Use Google Sheets Concatenate

 In this example, we will look at the most basic use of the CONCATENATE function.
 We have a list of first and last names and want to combine them to display them as full names in a single cell.